dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

   The preceding commands:

-  * Creates a new web API project and opens it in Visual Studio Code.
+  * Create a new web API project and opens it in Visual Studio Code.
-  * Adds the NuGet packages which are required in the next section.
+  * Add a NuGet package that is needed for the next section.

 # [Visual Studio for Mac](#tab/visual-studio-mac)